He Was Really Sayin' Somethin': Buffalo G version

 The Irish girl group Buffalo G released a rap cover version of the song in 2000, reaching the top 20 in both the Irish and UK charts.

 Shakespears Sister version

 In late February 2011, Siobhan Fahey's current project, Shakespears Sister announced that they were releasing their own version of "Really Saying Something", as a special anniversary single, celebrating 30 years since Bananarama recorded their first single.
-The single was available exclusively on Shakespears Sister's web site as a digital download and a limited edition CD single.
+The single was available exclusively on Shakespears Sister's website as a digital download and a limited edition CD single.
 Copies of the CD single are no longer in production, and it is now one of Shakespears Sister's rarest collectibles to date.
 Fahey produced the single with her designer Anthony Walton, in an attempt to promote her forthcoming live releases.